nickorfitelli/Smart-Home-Dashboard-Container/README.md

 # Smart Home Dashboard :iphone:

 This is a smart home dashboard component that will be a piece of a greater "Family Management Application".
+It allows you to manage your smart home devices with an easy to use dashboard.

 ## App Features
-1)
+1) Add/Remove smart home devices to the dashboard
-2)
+2) Turn on/off your smart devices
-3)
+3) Schedule when your devices turn on and off
 4)
 5)